c0deirl/ESPHome_CYD/README.md

 There are four pages in total:

 1. **Page 1: Basic Control Buttons**
-   - **Functionality:** Control lights, AdGuard toggle.
+   - **Functionality:** Control buttons, AdGuard toggle.
-   - **Description:** Essential for ensuring the right devices are off before bed.
+   - **Description:** Essential for ensuring the right devices are on or off while working from home, or getting ready for bed.

 2. **Page 2: Relevant Info**
-   - **Functionality:** Display outside temperature, server power draw.
+   - **Functionality:** Display outside temperature, Home Lab power draw.
    - **Description:** Useful for quick checks and monitoring.

 3. **Page 3: Office Page**